fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12.md

 <div class="intro">

-Osan materiaali siirtynyt osoitteeseen <a href="https://courses.mooc.fi/org/uh-cs/courses/full-stack-open-containers">https://courses.mooc.fi/org/uh-cs/courses/full-stack-open-containers</a>
+Material of this part has been moved to <a href="https://courses.mooc.fi/org/uh-cs/courses/full-stack-open-containers">https://courses.mooc.fi/org/uh-cs/courses/full-stack-open-containers</a>

 </div>